The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 Description:

-Let’s break apart this opener and discuss and explain a few things:
+Let us break apart this opener and discuss and explain a few things:

 * Where is the potion?